 Inheriting a house that you don’t know what to do with can make you examine your resources and priorities.
 You’ll need to carefully consider the pros and cons of either renting the house out or selling it.
 Let’s take a look at some of the most common considerations.

 Renting Out Your Inherited House

 Inheriting a house can be an opportunity for you to make passive income or at least offset the holding costs.
-Regardless of whether the inherited house is in Solano or Sacramento, most places in California command a reasonable return on rents.
-In addition, the house is likely to rise in value during the time that you own it.
+Regardless of whether the inherited house is in Solano or Sacramento.
+Most places in California command a reasonable return on rents.
+Also, the house is likely to rise in value during the time that you own it.
 There are also tax advantages to owning rental property.
 You’d likely be able to deduct the state property taxes, insurance, repairs, some travel and legal fees, and even depreciation from your federal income tax.
-If you make improvements on the house, you may be able to raise the rent as well as deduct the expenses.
+If you make improvements to the house, you may be able to raise the rent as well as deduct the expenses.
 With all these benefits, you might find that the life of a landlord suits you well.

 And then there’s the nightmare that every California landlord dreads: having to evict a tenant for non-payment or negligence.
 Even before you end up in court, angry tenants can easily do thousands of dollars of property damage.
-Hiring an attorney to build a rock-solid case for an eviction—and likely forgoing rent payments while the case goes through the system—can cost thousands more.
-You may become fed up with all this and decide that trying to sell your house, even with tenants in residence, is starting to sound like a much better plan.
+Hiring an attorney to build a rock-solid case for eviction.
+And likely forgoing rent payments while the case goes through the system—can cost thousands more.
+You may become fed up with all this and decide that trying to sell your house, even with tenants in residence.
+That is starting to sound like a much better plan.

 Selling Your Inherited House